cisco-ie/ios-xr-grpc-python/README.md

 Contact: kkumara3@cisco.com

 This is a small repo testing GRPC in python for the IOS-XR end node.
 This setup is currently working in the IOS-XRv on vagrant.

-To get started there are two examples here, one for MDT and one for grpc rpc calls.
+To get started with IOS-XRv on Vagrant: https://xrdocs.github.io/

+The example is a small python file showing how to set up the connection and use one of the rpc calls.
+Please look at the unit-testing and client page for more rpc calls.

 If you find any problems with this repo, please file a bug so I can fix it.
-If you need help, feel free to ping me.
+If you need help, feel free to contact me.

 GRPC Calls